 University of California, Irvine

-Dr. O'Dowd is also a professor in the Department of Developmental and Cell Biology and the Department of Anatomy and Neurobiology at the University of California, Irvine.
+Diane O'Dowd is Professor and Chair, Department of Developmental and Cell Biology; Member of the Department of Anatomy and Neurobiology at the University of California, Irvine.

 Diane O'Dowd is identifying new ways to help current and future faculty maintain productive research careers while teaching more effectively in large classrooms and introducing undergraduates to the thrill of original scientific discovery.